 Addiction is bad enough on its own.
-When you combine with another mental health disorder, recovery can be a nightmare.
+When you combine addiction with another mental health disorder, recovery can be a nightmare.
 Unfortunately, most people with addictions to drugs and alcohol also suffer from other mental health disorders.
 By understanding and addressing these co-occurring disorders, healthcare providers can treat addiction more effectively.

 What Are Co-Occurring Disorders?

 Co-occurring disorders are two or more illnesses that people tend to get at the same time.
 Those with a diabetes diagnosis, for example, often also have heart disease.
 Because this dual diagnosis is so common, doctors consider heart disease and diabetes to be co-occurring illnesses.
+In the case of addiction, substance abuse usually occurs in conjunction with a mental health issue, such as depression.
+Treating the two conditions separately is not nearly as effective as treating them as one complex dual diagnosis.

-Addiction occurs along with many other disorders.
+As stated, addiction occurs along with many other disorders.
 Depending on the addiction, individuals may also have:

 Antisocial Personality Disorder